chriskillpack/bbcdisasm/README.md

 ## Build

-[Requires a version of Go that supports modules]
+Requires a version of Go that supports modules.

 ```bash
 $ go build .